lk-geimfari/mimesis/mimesis/data/locale_template/README.md

 'Васильевна'
 ````

-It's mean that you can add custom rows to json file if you planned to add specific data provider (`mimesis.builtins`)
+Only if your locale uses any specific fields it could be added into json files otherwise, it is not permitted to modify the structure.
-for your locale, but in no other way.
-You should not modify the provider object	directly, if the data which you add is not common for all locales.
+You should not modify the provider object directly if the data which you add is not common for all locales.

 Before Pull Request:

-- Rename folder `locale_template` to [your-locale-code](#you-can-grab-code-of-your-locale-from-the-table-below).
+- Rename folder `locale_template` to `your-locale-code`.
-- Add your locale to `SUPPORTED_LOCALES` in `mimesis/settings.py`.
 - Make sure that you have replaced all `["Tests""]` sections with data for your locale.
-- Make sure that you **removed** all `"__COMMENT_KEY__": "Description"` from json file.
+- Make sure that you have **removed** all `"__COMMENT_KEY__": "Description"` from json files.
 This data only for developers.
+- Add your locale to `SUPPORTED_LOCALES` in `mimesis/settings.py`.
 - Format the content of json files alphabetically using [jsoneditoronline.org](http://jsoneditoronline.org)
-- If in your locale you're use shortened address format, then add your locale code to `SHORTENED_ADDRESS_FMT` in `mimesis/data/int/address.py` .
+- If your locale uses shortened address format, then add your locale code to `SHORTENED_ADDRESS_FMT` in `mimesis/data/int/address.py`
 - Make sure that you have added currency symbol for your locale to `CURRENCY_SYMBOLS` in `mimesis/data/int/business.py`
 - Make sure that you have added your locale code to `ISBN_GROUPS` in  `mimesis/data/int/code.py`
-- Add yourself to list of contributors (`CONTRIBUTORS.md`).
-- Run tests and make sure that all (without exception) tests passed.
+- Run tests and make sure that all tests pass
+- Add yourself to (`CONTRIBUTORS.md`)

 #### You can grab code of your locale from the table below: